yoren/gravityflow/readme.txt

 = 1.3.3-dev =

+- Added support for merge tag replacement in HTML fields for the User Input and Approval Steps.
 - Added support for configuring a step to process feeds for the Gravity Forms Breeze Add-On.
 - Added support for configuring a step to process feeds for the following third-party add-ons:
     Drip Email Campaigns + Gravity Forms, Gravity Forms ConvertKit Add-On, HubSpot for Gravity Forms